Curriculum & Instruction

 Purpose

-The Horizons’ college readiness tests are a computerized assessment administered in the subject areas of reading, math, and English.
-Horizons tests are based on the measurement and analysis of students’ college & career readiness overtime.
+The Horizon Education practice Pre-ACT & ACT tests are a computerized assessment administered in the subject areas of reading, math, science, and English.
+The practice Pre-ACT and ACT tests are based on the measurement and analysis of students’ college & career readiness over time.
 Students in grades eight, nine, ten, and eleven will take these assessments.
-The Horizons assessment is used to:
+The assessments are used to:

 TOMAGS